Skip to main content

 3-5 days per week

-Most studies used 5 days/week protocols.
-MCI study recommends 3-4+ cognitive activities per week for optimal benefits
+Most studies used 5 days/week.
+MCI study recommends 3-4+ activities per week

 Study Length